If you want to be in the know about what’s going on at our organization, you’ve come to the right place.

 Click on an article to read the full story!

-Year after year you are there for these animals and that is an amazing, special, beautiful thing that you do.
-And this year was no different.
-Just look at what we did together! ...read more...
+Year after year you are there for these animals and that is an amazing, special, beautiful thing that you do ...read more...

 "The Art of CAREing" is an exhibit and art auction to benefit CARE...read more...